KPMcDonough49/dsc-phase-1-project/README.md

 The Y axis represents the average gross domestic revenue for movies that have the associated keyword in their description.
 For example, movies that have 'superhero' as a keyword earn $149.6mm on average.
 Using this info, we believe that Microsoft should create a movie that focuses on one or more of these themes because they have proven to be profitable and therefore appealing to audiences.

 #### Movie Randomizer
-Based on the recommendations above, we made a randomizer that selects a director, two actors and two plot themes and uses this to creare a critic review.
+"Based on the recommendations above, we made a randomizer that selects a director, two actors and two plot themes and uses this to creare a critic review.
 In order to create more variety, we broadened each list to include 50 elements rather than 10 or 20 that we had identified in the chart.
-Here is an example of an output:
+Here is an example of an output:"

 Directed by **Raja Gosnell**, critics are raving about Microsoft Studio's first film.
 Anchored by fantastic performances by **Jeremy Renner** and **Chris Hemsworth**, the film explores important themes such as **assassin(s)** and **superhero(s)**.
 Microsoft has set records at the box office with this film, and the future is bright for the new studio!